adampisula/adampisula-pizza/content/posts/writing-pams-in-rust.md

 		}

 		// Mount the USB
-		let mount_result = Mount::new( // You would most likely want to use Mount::builder() if you knew what the file system was beforehand
+		let mount_result = Mount::new( 	// You should use Mount::builder() if you know
-			DEVICE,
-			MOUNT_PATH
+			DEVICE,												// what the file system of the USB drive is MOUNT_PATH
 		);